 WifiExplorer uses 5 diagnostic views that collectively provide an overview of your current Wi-Fi environment.
 In 'normal' mode all APs are displayed, while in 'Monitor Mode' only the APs of interest are displayed.

-- Site Survey View — displays each AP’s beacon signal strength and channel, emphasizing how Wi-Fi channels in the 2.4x GHz ISM band overlap with one another.
+- Site Survey View -- displays each AP's beacon signal strength and channel.
+When monitoring the 2.4 GHz ISM band, this view also emphasizes how Wi-Fi channels overlap with one another.

-- Channel Occupancy View — displays how the APs in your current Wi-Fi environment are distributed across different channels.
-Typically you’ll see most APs on channels 1, 6, 11 and few (if any) on the other channels.
+- Channel Occupancy View -- displays how the APs in your current Wi-Fi environment are distributed across different channels.
+When monitoring the 2.4 GHz ISM band, typically you'll see most APs on channels 1, 6, 11 and few (if any) on the other channels.